-The National Planning Policy Framework (NPPF) published by the Department for Communities and Local Government (DCLG) in March 2012 (updated in July 2018, March 2019 and July 2021) requires Local Planning Authorities (LPA) to apply a risk-based approach to the preparation of their development plans in the respect of potential flooding.
-This district-wide appraisal of flood risk is to be delivered through the SFRA, the key requirements of which are described in paragraphs 9 and 17 of the Planning Practice Guidance: Flood Risk and Coastal Change (DCLG, 2021).
+The National Planning Policy Framework (NPPF) published by the Department for Communities and Local Government (DCLG) in March 2012 (last updated in December 2023) requires Local Planning Authorities (LPA) to apply a risk-based approach to the preparation of their development plans in the respect of potential flooding.
+This district-wide appraisal of flood risk is to be delivered through the SFRA, the key requirements of which are described in paragraphs 9 to 19 of the Planning Practice Guidance: Flood Risk and Coastal Change (2022).